Research For The Future home page

 - being involved in a clinical trial.

-We also have five areas of particular interest, our ‘Help BEAT’ campaigns.
-Our current campaigns are Help BEAT Coronavirus, Help BEAT Diabetes, Help BEAT Heart Disease, Help BEAT Kidney Disease and Help BEAT Respiratory Disease.
-We are especially keen to hear from people living with these health conditions as we regularly have research opportunities in these areas.
+We also have five areas of particular interest, our ‘Help BEAT’ campaigns, and we are especially keen to hear from people living with one, or more of these health conditions.
+Our current campaigns are Help BEAT Diabetes, Help BEAT Heart Disease, Help BEAT Kidney Disease, Help BEAT Respiratory Disease and Help BEAT Coronavirus.

 Current studies